kneasle/kneasle.github.io/content/drafts/unicycling-vs-walking/index.md

 can compute the unitless ratio `height / sqrt(foot area)` - i.e. treat each species' feet as perfect squares with the same area as their actual feet.
 We should really be computing the height of each species' centre of mass rather than height, because that's super hard to measure so I'm not going to bother.
+I will, however, be ignoring the chickens' heads to get a bit closer to their centre of mass (chicken's heads are really tiny compared to their bodies.
+It's no wonder they're not very smart).
 We're also only considering one foot, but that's what animals have to balance on when walking.

 The mean human foot length is about 26cm - ironically, not quite one foot - and the width is about